open-metadata/OpenMetadata/docs/connectors/connectors/redshift/redshift-metadata-extraction.md

 {% tab title="Airflow SDK" %}
 ## Schedule Ingestion via the Airflow SDK <a href="#mysql-connector-airflow-sdk" id="mysql-connector-airflow-sdk"></a>

-## **Requirements**
+## Requirements

-Using the OpenMetadata Postgres connector requires supporting services and software.
-Please ensure that your host system meets the requirements listed below.
+Using the OpenMetadata Redshift connector requires supporting services and software.
+Please ensure your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.

-### **OpenMetadata (version 0.8.0 or later)**
+### OpenMetadata (version 0.8.0 or later)

 You must have a running deployment of OpenMetadata to use this guide.
 OpenMetadata includes the following services: